intelowlproject/IntelOwl/docs/source/Usage.md

 - `DNS`: displays the aggregation of every DNS analyzer report
 - `Yara`: displays the aggregation of every matched rule by the `Yara` Analyzer
+- `Domain_Reputation`: Visualizer for the Playbook "Popular URL Reputation Services"
+- `IP_Reputation`: Visualizer for the Playbook "Popular IP Reputation Services"

 #### Visualizers customization